 The Bell Scholarship has been established thanks to the generosity of alumna Ann Bell, with the aim of supporting a student with bi-polar, to ensure their diagnosis is not a barrier to successfully achieving a degree at CCCU.

 The scholarship has been set up in memory of Ann’s late husband Gordon Bell, whose family has been impacted by the congenital mental health condition.
-Gordon Bell was diagnosed with bi-polar later in life, and Ann’s hope is that in his memory, she will be able to support a student with the same condition, enabling them to achieve their life and career goals.
+Gordon Bell was diagnosed with bi-polar when he was 35, during his professional life in Further Education.
+Ann’s hope is that in his memory, she will be able to support a student with the same condition, enabling them to achieve their life and career goals.

 The Bell Scholarship will offer the successful candidate £5,000 a year, for each year of their study to a maximum of £15,000, as well as the support of a dedicated Case Worker from the Mental Wellbeing team.
 They will also have the option of working with a Futures Coach to develop their confidence during their time at CCCU.